What is the main focus of the American Foundry Society?

 How do I become a member of AFS?

 Becoming a member of AFS is simple.
-Simply join online or call us at (800) 537-4237 and ask to speak to Ben Yates, vice president of business development, or Neal Bender, business development specialist.
-We understand that every business and individual has unique objectives.
+Simply join online or contact Ben Yates, Vice President of Business Development at email@example.com or 847-824-0181 ext.
+205. We understand that every business and individual has unique objectives.
 We’ll work with you to help ensure you receive the maximum ROI on your membership investment.

 How can an AFS membership help grow my business?